NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``foundation_wall_insulation_distance_to_top``
      - false
      - ft
-     - Double
+     - String
      - auto
      - The distance from the top of the foundation wall to the top of the foundation wall insulation.
 Only applies to basements/crawlspaces.
-If not provided, the OS-HPXML default (see `HPXML Foundation Walls <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-foundation-walls>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Foundation Walls <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-foundation-walls>`_) is used.
    * - ``foundation_wall_insulation_distance_to_bottom``
      - false
      - ft
-     - Double
+     - String
      - auto
      - The distance from the top of the foundation wall to the bottom of the foundation wall insulation.
 Only applies to basements/crawlspaces.
-If not provided, the OS-HPXML default (see `HPXML Foundation Walls <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-foundation-walls>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Foundation Walls <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-foundation-walls>`_) is used.
    * - ``foundation_wall_assembly_r``
      - false
      - h-ft^2-R/Btu